progwolff/jackman/README.md

 ## Initial Jack configuration

-If you already have Jack working, skip this section.
+If you already have Jack working with pulseaudio, flash and real time priorities, skip this section.

 The following steps will get you a sound system with the following structure: